CHOAM is a custom zero-knowledge proof implementation of the Chaum-Pedersen protocol, a challenge-and-response Sigma protocol

 CHOAM is a custom zero-knowledge proof implementation of the Chaum-Pedersen protocol, a challenge-and-response Sigma protocol, for acquiring authentication tokens.
 It’s written in Rust and distributes a JWT (JSON web token) upon a successful authentication response to the provided challenge.

 Zero-knowledge protocols have interesting and even counter-intuitive properties that show up in even simpler exchanges like Chaum-Pedersen.
-The Chuam-Pedersen protocol, though relatively straightforward, is a powerful primitive that can be applied in many useful ways.
+The Chaum-Pedersen protocol, though relatively straightforward, is a powerful primitive that can be applied in many useful ways.

 Chaum-Pedersen Primer#